Skip to main content

 • Write Cloud Connections

-You can use these instructions to sync your AWS account with your AMP account.
-Specifically, this action will sync your AMP account with AWS Security Hub where Armor will send security updates.
+You can use these instructions to sync your AWS account with your Nexus / AMP account.
+Specifically, this action will sync your account with AWS Security Hub where Armor will send security updates.

 To complete these instructions, you must be able to access your AWS console.